 "Ever'body says words different," said Ivy.
 "Arkansas folks says 'em different from Oklahomy folks says 'em different.
 And we seen a lady from Massachusetts, an' she said 'em differentest of all."As any American will tell you, there is no such thing as a single "American accent."
 There are a whole load of American accents, each with its own distinct stereotypes.
 There are a lot more distinct accents in the eastern US than in the west.
 Dialect maps of the United States have lots of clusters of different colors in the east, which then merge into one generic mass out west.
-This is because many immigrants arrived in the east, brought their own languages and accents, and established them, but as Europeans migrated west, the accents all blended together as fewer people of the same dialect were living in the same place.
-The most often attempted, and most frequently horribly failed regional accent is the "Dixie" accent.
+This is because many immigrants arrived in the east, brought their own languages (e.g. Dutch in New York and Rhenish German and Welsh in Pennsylvania) and accents (e.g. Norfolk and Suffolk in New England, South-Eastern in Virginia, Midlands and Welsh in Pennsylvania), and established them, but as Europeans migrated west, the accents all blended together as fewer people of the same dialect were living in the same place.
+See also American Accent Influences for more technical details.
+Compare Australian Accent, British Accents, Canadian Accents, German Dialects, Kansai Regional Accent, Tohoku Regional Accent.
+For those more interested in vocabulary than articulation, there's the handy American English page.
+The most often attempted (and most frequently horribly failed) regional accent is the "Dixie" accent.

 open/close all folders